They may be just around the corner

 Imagine being able to enjoy time outside at the height of allergy season, without the drag of suffering a stuffy nose or constant coughing and sneezing.

 If you suffer from allergies, you know it is not always easy to avoid the triggers, particularly when trees, grasses and plants are in flower and pollenating.
 However, regardless of what is happening outside, you can ensure the air in your home is allergen free.
-At Austin we have developed the Austin Air Allergy Machine, designed specifically for people with allergies, removing allergens, chemicals and gases from the air, it gives allergy sufferers the much needed relief they need.
+Consider investing in any of the Austin Air purifiers for your home, removing allergens, chemicals and gases from the air, it gives allergy sufferers the much needed relief they need.